Almond Butter Granola Recipe (Easy High-Protein Breakfast)

 One of the biggest frustrations with homemade granola is ending up with loose crumbs instead of satisfying clusters.

 In this recipe, the combination of baking dates, applesauce, and apple juice creates natural sweetness while helping the oats stick together.
-As the mixture bakes, these ingredients caramelize slightly and form the crunchy clusters that make an almond butter granola recipe so enjoyable to eat.
+As the mixture bakes, these ingredients caramelize slightly, forming the crunchy clusters that make an almond butter granola recipe so enjoyable to eat.

 The result is a lightly sweetened granola that doesn’t rely on excessive amounts of refined sugar.